5 Best Prepaid Debit Cards

 4. American Express Serve®

 The Serve has many features, including no fees for activation, cash reloads, and using ATMs in its network.
 The monthly fee is just $1, which is waived if you use direct deposit or add $500 during each statement period.
-It's also easy to load money via 19,500 CVS, Walmart, and participating 7-Eleven locations.
+It's also easy to load money via 27,500 CVS/pharmacy, Family Dollar, Walmart, and participating 7-Eleven locations.
+Terms and restrictions apply.

 5. Approved Card From Suze Orman